Original Black Entertainment TV

-OBE TV (Original Black Entertainment TV) was a British television channel launched in September 2003.
+OBE TV (Original Black Entertainment TV) was a British television channel launched in 2003.
 It showed film, food, advertisements, sports and talk shows as well as conservative Christian programmes.
-The channel was aimed at African audiences and showed programmes from South Africa, Nigeria and Ghana.
+The channel was aimed at African audiences and showed programmes from South Africa, DR Congo, Nigeria and Ghana.
 Its programmes were primarily taken from the South African Broadcasting Corporation, including the SABC's news broadcasts.

 A timeshifted service named OBE +1 launched on Thursday 29 November 2007 and it was replaced by DMAX on 8 January 2008 while the linear channel closed down permanently in 2011.